Region-centric Image-Language Pretraining for Open-Vocabulary Detection: Method

-\paragraph{Comparison with other architectures.}\quad Compared to the Swin Transformer~\citep{swin}, we apply the shifted-window ideas as separate forward passes, while Swin Transformer applies similar ideas in an alternating manner layer by layer.
-Our approach requires no change to the vanilla transformer architecture and is compatible with any ViT backbones pretrained without shifted windows (\eg~\citep{radford2021clip}), whereas Swin Transformer requires specialized pretraining on the same architecture.
-Compared to the full-attention vision transformer~\citep{dosovitskiy2020image}, we observe that window attention taps more effectively into the region-level semantic knowledge of pretrained backbone than full attention, perhaps because the window structure helps the model focus on relevant local cues and be more robust to noises farther away.
+\paragraph{Comparison with Swin Transformer.}\quad Compared to the Swin Transformer~\cite{swin}, we apply the shifted-window ideas as separate forward passes, while Swin Transformer applies similar ideas in an alternating manner layer by layer.
+Our approach requires no change to the vanilla transformer architecture and is compatible with any ViT backbones pretrained without shifted windows (\eg \cite{radford2021clip}), whereas Swin Transformer requires specialized pretraining on the same architecture.
+Compared to the full-attention ViT~\cite{dosovitskiy2020image}, we observe that shifted-window ViT taps more effectively into the semantic knowledge of pretrained backbone than full global attention, perhaps because the window helps the model focus more on local cues and ignore the noises farther away.